 Don't write this high street chain off as simply somewhere for last minute presents — some of the stores are now opening cafes too.
 Here in London, the Seven Dials, Covent Garden and Euston station all have cafes serving chocolate treats including cakes, ice cream, and of course, hot chocolate.
 Dark chocolate is the most popular flavour, with salted caramel, hazelnut and chilli also on the menu.

 Rabot 1745 is part of the Hotel Chocolat chain too, named after the St Lucia plantation where the company's cocoa is grown.
 The Borough Market restaurant, bar and cafe offers everything from cocoa cocktails to breakfast and brunch.
-But we're here for the drinking chocolate, of which there are eight varieties, ranging from the standard classic and milky, rum (with a shot of St Lucian rum) and 100% dark for true chocoholics.They're all made from real chocolate, rather than cocoa powder.
+But we're here for the drinking chocolate, of which there are nine varieties, ranging from the standard classic and milky, to mint and chilli flavours, and 100% dark for true chocoholics.They're all made from real chocolate, rather than cocoa powder.
 Seasonal flavours make an appearance for Christmas and Easter too.

 Rabot 1745, 2-4 Bedale Street, Borough Market.